haoyuzhao123/One-Sided-MAB-Simulation/README.md

 # One-Sided-MAB-Simulation
-The simulation codes for my paper Stochastic One-Sided Full-Information Bandit
+The simulation codes for our paper

+>
+Stochastic One-Sided Full-Information Bandit
+Haoyu Zhao, Wei Chen
+To appear in ECML/PKDD 2019

+We compare the EXP3-RTB, ELIM(our algorithm), and an empirical algorithm UCB-N in our experiments.

+The experiments folder contains all the images in the paper, and the 2 py files contain all the simulation codes in the paper.